samrocketman/jenkins-bootstrap-shared/README.md

     ./gradlew clean buildTar
     docker build -t jenkins .

+Alternatively, if you're building from a downstream project:

+    docker build -f jenkins-bootstrap-shared/Dockerfile -t jenkins .

 The following environment variables can be overridden in the docker container if using docker-compose.